 Maintenance and mess.
 All real Christmas trees (whether pines, firs, or spruce trees) will shed their needles to some extent.
 (Despite what those "non-drop" claims on the labels may say.)
 Maintenance is much higher with a real tree — including trimming branches to get the right shape, regular watering, and sweeping up needles and sap.
 You’ll also have to always attach your lights to the tree which can be one of the most annoying festive chores.

 Adds a natural scent.
 Most people look forward to this part the most — the fresh smell of pine spreading throughout your house.
 You can keep an evergreen candle lit near your fake tree but nothing can truly substitute for the festive smell of a real Christmas tree.

 Cost.
-25-30 million Christmas trees are sold in the U.S. every year, according to the National Christmas Tree Association.
-The average cost for a real tree in 2021 was around $70.
-This year, the price of trees is rising to around $80-100 and some will cost more, depending on the size you go for.
+On average 25-30 million Christmas trees are sold in the U.S. every year.
+In 2022, 22.34 million real Christmas trees were purchased and sold a median price of $80, according to the National Christmas Tree Association.
+This year, the price of trees is rising by 10% to around $85-110 and some will cost more, depending on the size you go for.
 That's a lot to pay out every year...

 But when it comes to saving money, you’ll want to go with the fake tree.
 A well-made fake tree might have a high initial cost but, in the long run, you’ll end up paying more for a real tree every year.